-[immune globulin (Human)] Intravenous Solution
+[immune globulin (human)] Injection, Solution

 THROMBOSIS, RENAL DYSFUNCTION, and ACUTE RENAL FAILURE

-- Renal dysfunction, acute renal failure, osmotic nephrosis, and death1 have been related to intravenous immune globulin (IGIV) products.
+- Renal dysfunction, acute renal failure, osmotic nephrosis, and death have been related to intravenous immune globulin (IGIV) products.
 Patients predisposed to acute renal failure include patients with any degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65, volume depletion, sepsis, paraproteinemia, or patients receiving known nephrotoxic drugs.

-- Reports of renal dysfunction and acute renal failure occur more commonly in patients receiving IGIV products containing sucrose as a stabilizer.
-They account for a disproportionate share of the total number of reported cases of renal dysfunction and acute renal failure.
-FLEBOGAMMA 10% DIF does not contain sucrose. (see DOSAGE AND ADMINISTRATION and WARNING AND PRECAUTIONS)
+- Administer FLEBOGAMMA 5% DIF at the minimum dos e and rate of infusion practicable in patients at risk for renal dysfunction or failure.
+Reports of renal dysfunction and acute renal failure occur more commonly in patients receiving IGIV products containing sucrose as a stabilizer.
+They account for a disproportionate s hare of the total number of reported cases of renal dysfunction and acute renal failure.
+FLEBOGAMMA 5% DIF does not contain sucrose. (see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS)

-Flebogamma 10% DIF is a purified (at least 97% IgG), unmodified, human IgG.
-The distribution of the four IgG subclasses is approximately 66.6% IgG1, 27.9% IgG2, 3.0% IgG3 and 2.5% IgG4.
-Flebogamma 10% DIF contains trace amounts of IgA (typically less than 100 μg/mL) and trace amounts of sodium and IgM.
-Flebogamma 10% DIF contains 10 g human normal immunoglobulin and 5 g D-sorbitol (as stabilizer) in 100 mL of water for injection, and ≤ 6 mg/Ml polyethylene glycol.
+Flebogamma 5% DIF contains 5 g human normal immunoglobulin and 5 g D-sorbitol (as stabilizer) in 100 mL of water for injection, and ≤ 3 mg/mL polyethylene glycol.
 There is no preservative in the formulation.
 The pH of the solution ranges from 5 to 6 and the osmolality from 240 to 370 mOsm/kg, which is within the normal physiological range.

 In vitro virus spiking studies have been used to validate the capability of the manufacturing process to inactivate and remove viruses.
-To establish the minimum applicable virus clearance capacity of the manufacturing process, these virus clearance studies were performed on seven steps of the production process (pasteurization, solvent-detergent treatment, nanofiltration, Fraction I precipitation, Fraction II+III precipitation, 4% PEG precipitation and pH treatment for 4 hours at 37 °C).
+To establish the minimum applicable virus clearance capacity of the manufacturing process, these virus clearance studies were performed on seven steps of the production process (pasteurization, solvent-detergent treatment, nanofiltration, Fraction I precipitation, Fraction II+III precipitation, 4% PEG precipitation, and pH treatment for 4 hours at 37 °C).

-of combined steps (log10)
+of Combined Steps (log10)

 |Target virus||HIV-1, HIV-2 (env.
 RNA)||HBV Herpesvirus (env.
 DNA)||HCV (env.
 RNA)||WNV (env.
 RNA)||HAV (non-env.
-RNA)||B19 Virus (non-env.
+RNA)||Virus B19 (non-env.
 DNA)|

 |Fraction I precipitation||< 1.00*||nd||nd||nd||nd||2.78||nd||< 1.00*|